-Davalanmantal Enhancement: Thematic and enhancement-focused by Learning and Developmental Enquiry nature, Developmental Enquiries (DEs) explore specific Teaching Enquity aspects of the learner experience; recent DEs have Committee focused on cross-Faculty approaches to managing placement-based learning, the joint honours student experience and developing students' assessment literacy.
-Written and oral evidence is taken from key Institutional stakeholders and the report, which is normally received by LTC, contains recommendations for development as well as highlighting good practice for wider dissemination.
-LTC decides upon any action to be taken in response to the report's recommendations and progress is monitored through separate update reports, the timing and frequency of which are determined by the committee. requestey of which are determined by the committee.
-Developmental Enquiries are serviced by GQASC.
+Mechanism Purpose Commissioned by: reports, the timing and frequency of which are determined by the committee.
+Davidanmental Enquiries are consisted by COASC Developmental Enquiries are serviced by GQASC.
 Timescales are agreed by LTC.
-Thematic Targeted support: Thematic Support Panels may be Directorate Support Panel convened to provide a rapid response to an emerging (either issue or when a department or collection of departments directly, or at require external support to deal with a strategic the request of challenge.
-Panels are designed to be supportive, and the relevant solution focussed - with external expertise brought in to Head of share relevant experience and provide 'critical friend' Department) challenge. or Learning and Teaching Panels will normally be comprised of at least two Committee individuals that are external to the department(s), who Committee will meet with the Head(s) of Department and relevant staff in a roundtable discussion setting.
+Thematic Targeted support: Thematic Support Panels may be Directorate (either Support Panel convened to provide a rapid response to an emerging issue or when a department or collection of departments require external support to deal with a strategic challenge.
+Panels are designed to directly, or at the request of the relevant Head of Department) or be supportive, and solution focussed - with external expertise brought in to share relevant experience and provide 'critical friend' challenge.
+Learning and Teaching Committee Panels will normally be comprised of at least two individuals that are external to the department(s), who will meet with the Head(s) of Department and relevant staff in a roundtable discussion setting.
 Membership will be based on the area of weakness being considered, for example - support to boost graduate level employment would likely include the Head of Careers.
-Benelius auch auch in Panel membership and timescales will be set by the body commissioning the panel.
+Panel membership and timescales will be set by the body commissioning the panel.
 Actions from the meeting will be recorded by the academic department.
 Where multiple departments are involved, each department will record the actions that are relevant to them.
-Risk Risk mitigation: A Risk Assessment Meeting may be Assessment convened at very short notice and enables a rapid Meeting response to a specific presenting issue, incident or set of circumstances, for example an adverse external examiner's report.
+Risk Assessment Meeting Risk mitigation: A Risk Assessment Meeting may be convened at very short notice and enables a rapid response to a specific presenting issue, incident or set of circumstances, for example an adverse external examiner's report.
 An Institutional panel chaired by a senior manager is convened and considers written and oral evidence with a report submitted to AQEC and the Directorate within two to six weeks of commissioning.
 Risk Assessment meetings are normally serviced by GQASC.
-Risk Risk mitigation: Departmental Risk Assessments normally Assessment comprise the department's most recent Annual Report [desk- based] Monitoring Report and updated QEP, accompanied by the reporting officer's summary estimation of net risk.
+Risk Risk mitigation: Departmental Risk Assessments Assessment normally comprise the department's most recent

+Mechanism Purpose Commissioned by: Report [desk- based] Annual Monitoring Report and updated QEP, accompanied by the reporting officer's summary estimation of net risk.
 Whether or not academic provision is deemed to be at risk depends on the interaction between the internal or external threats to which it is exposed and its owner's capacity to manage these, resulting in an evaluation of net risk; thus, a department operating in a high-risk environment may be assigned a rating of medium or even low net risk based on its perceived ability to manage those risks.
 Departmental Risk Assessment Reports are a useful tool for confirming the continuing academic health of a department or programme, enabling swift conclusions to be drawn and any immediate support needs identified.
 Risk Assessment Reports are conducted by GQASC.
 Timescales are set by AQEC.